rangle/radius-tracker/src/docs/pages/ci_integration.md

 Saving and restoring the cache between tracker runs will save significant CPU time by avoiding the re-processing of historical commits.

-[//]: # (TODO: link to cacheVersion.ts file)
+Cache content is versioned with a constant from [`src/lib/cli/util/cacheVersion.ts`](https://github.com/rangle/radius-tracker/blob/c7651f30864b50584587ebd1c75907e11d413a2a/src/lib/cli/util/cacheVersion.ts)
-Cache content is versioned with a constant from `src/lib/cli/util/cacheVersion.ts` — you can use a hash of that file as the cache key.
+— you can use a hash of that file as the cache key.
 For example, in Github Actions you can use `hashFiles('**/cacheVersion.ts')`

 ## Resource consumption